rociosalgadof/rociosalgadof/README.md

 - 👋 Hi, I’m @rociosalgadof
 - 👀 I’m interested in ... learning
 - 🌱 I’m currently learning ...
-React
+JAVA
 - 💞️ I’m looking to collaborate on ... new and interesting proyects
 - 📫 How to reach me ... salgadorocio@hotmail.com / +34 662 91 09 93